algorandfoundation/specs/dev/ledger.md

 An account must hold every asset that it created (even if it holds 0 units of that asset), until that asset is destroyed.
 An account's asset holding is simply a map from asset IDs to an integer value indicating how many units of that asset is held by the account.
+An account that holds any asset cannot be closed.

 Transactions